hsr87/evaluate-llm-on-korean-dataset/README.md

 In particular, we modified the code to run on Azure OpenAI & Hugging Face and added logic for parallel processing, content filtering (400 error), and max request error (429 error) exception handling.

 ## Results
+🔥 Apr 17, 2025: Added **GPT-4.1** family benchmark results.
+GPT-4.1-mini is an improvement over GPT-4o-mini and is closer to GPT-4o.
+GPT-4.1 outperforms GPT-4o.

+🔥 Feb 28, 2025: Added **Phi-4-mini-instruct** benchmark results.

-🔥 Feb 2, 2025: Added **Phi-4** benchmark datasets / Added Azure AI Foundry deployment options.
+🔥 Feb 2, 2025: Added **Phi-4** benchmark results / Added Azure AI Foundry deployment options.
 Phi-4 outperforms Phi-3.5-MoE in some metrics, such as CLIcK and KMMLU.

 🔥 Aug 29, 2024: Added 5-shot experiments for **KMMLU** and **KMMLU-HARD** benchmark datasets.
 For Llama-3.1-8B-Instruct, adding an example with 5-shot does not give a proper answer based on Korean language.
 The results may vary depending on the experimental environment, but it seems that an appropriate system prompt is needed.
 (Please note that we did not use any system prompt.)